-In other words, “Gay Pride Month” is a political and moral statement by the Obama administration and large corporations to marginalize and shame people who don’t want to celebrate all things gay.
+In other words, “Gay Pride Month” is a political and moral statement by the Obama administration and large corporations to marginalize and shame people who don’t want to celebrate things that violate their core beliefs.

 Maybe corporations are sick of being criticized by the 99 percent.
 Maybe they’ve gotten tired of simply making products and now want to become our moral leaders.
 Maybe General Mills is trying to appease Michelle Obama, especially since Lucky Charms can’t be grown in her garden and are still available to purchase in New York.

 But perhaps instead of all the self-congratulatory ads and rainbow colored cookies, they should try to make quality products and respect all of their customers’ values.

 After all, heterosexual conservative Christians are customers too, my friend.